enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/execution_context.rst

 By default, the context is destroyed at the end of a run.
 This means there is no possibility to set anything static in a first run and retrieve it in a further job.
 While this is most often an excellent programming principle (no side effects possible!), it may be detrimental to some programs.
-For example, initializing a JPA provider such as Hibernate has a huge cost be it in memory or CPU cycles, which is why the Hibernate context (the EntityManagerFactory - EMF) is usually a shared static singleton.
+For example, initializing a JPA provider such as Hibernate has a huge cost be it in memory or CPU cycles, which is why the JPA context (the EntityManagerFactory - EMF) is usually a shared static singleton.
 But as the context is thrown out at the end of each execution, with it goes the static context too, and the EMF has to be re-created on each run.

 To avoid this, a context can be set as persistent.
 Just set "persistent" to "true".
 In that case the context will be created the